About the Artist | 作家について

 幾何学刺繡+墨アート

-After studying textile art in France, I presented works to the Japanese entertainment industry and commercial spaces, exploring new relationships between art and spatial design.
-Through this process of experimentation, I arrived at my own technique, Geometric Embroidery + Sumi Art, which seeks to express the inner realms of consciousness through the encounter of thread and ink.
+After studying textile art in France, Asami Goto began presenting works within the Japanese entertainment industry and commercial spaces, exploring new relationships between art and spatial environments.
+Through years of experimentation, she developed her original technique, Geometric Embroidery + Sumi Ink Art, which brings together the structure of embroidery and the fluidity of ink.

-In recent years, I have also been deeply interested in cymatics, the study of sound vibrations that generate geometric patterns.
-Though invisible, sound possesses the power to give shape through vibration, and I continue to explore ways of integrating this phenomenon into my work.
+In recent years, she has also explored cymatics, the study of sound vibrations that generate geometric patterns.
+Although sound itself is invisible, vibration has the power to produce form, and this phenomenon has become an important reference in her work.

-I select materials as close to nature as possible.
-Inspired by traditional Japanese painting techniques, I apply sumi ink, mineral pigments, and gold and silver leaf, combining black, white, gold, silver, and vermilion.
-This creates a unique interplay of thread and ink, giving each work its distinctive expression.
+Her materials are chosen to remain close to nature.
+Drawing inspiration from traditional Japanese painting techniques, she uses sumi ink, mineral pigments, and gold and silver leaf.
+By combining black, white, gold, silver, and vermilion, she creates a visual dialogue between thread and ink.

-Geometric Embroidery + Sumi Art is not intended as mere decoration; rather, I hope it resonates with the viewer’s heart and gently awakens an inner world beyond the visible.
+Geometric Embroidery + Sumi Ink Art is not intended as decorative expression alone.
+Rather, it seeks to resonate quietly with the viewer and evoke an inner landscape beyond what is visible.

 日本画